This is for my daughter who is crazy for gol papdi.

 Please do leave a comment or let me know if you have any questions regarding this dish. .

-Thank you for visiting my blog.
+Thank you for visiting my website.
 Until next time!